 - (c) Right-handed deliveries are delivered from the hack on the left of the centre line and left-handed deliveries are delivered from the hack on the right of the centre line.
-A stone delivered from the wrong hack is removed from play, and any displaced stones are replaced, by the non-offending team, to their positions prior to the violation taking place. - (d) A stone must be clearly released from the hand before it reaches the hog line at the delivery end.
-If the player fails to do so, the stone is immediately removed from play by the delivering team. - (e) If a hog line violation stone is not immediately removed and strikes another stone, the delivered stone is removed from play by the delivering team, and any displaced stones are replaced, by the nonoffending team, to their positions prior to the violation taking place. - (f) A stone is in play, and considered delivered, when it reaches the tee line (hog line for wheelchair curling) at the delivery end.
+A stone delivered from the wrong hack is removed from play, and any displaced stones are replaced, by the nonoffending team, to their positions prior to the violation taking place. - (d) A stone must be clearly released from the hand before it reaches the hog line at the delivery end.
+If the player fails to do so, the stone is immediately removed from play by the delivering team. - (e) If a hog line violation stone is not immediately removed and strikes another stone, the delivered stone is removed from play by the delivering team, and any displaced stones are replaced, by the non-offending team, to their positions prior to the violation taking place. - (f) A stone is in play, and considered delivered, when it reaches the tee line (hog line for wheelchair curling) at the delivery end.
 A stone that has not reached the relevant line may be returned to the player and redelivered. - (g) All players must be ready to deliver their stones when their turns come, and not take an unreasonable amount of time to play. - (h) If a player delivers a stone belonging to the opposing team, that stone is allowed to come to rest, and is then replaced by a stone belonging to the delivering team. - (i) If a player delivers a stone out of proper rotation, the end continues as if the mistake had not occurred.
 The player who missed a turn delivers the last stone for that team in that end.
 If it cannot be determined which player delivered out of proper rotation, the player who delivered the first stone in the end for that team delivers the last stone for that team in that end.

 - (j) If a player inadvertently delivers too many stones in one end, the end continues as if the mistake had not occurred and the number of stones allocated to the last player of the offending team shall be reduced accordingly. - (k) If a team delivers two stones in succession in the same end: - (i) the second stone is removed and any displaced stones replaced, by the non-offending team, to their positions prior to the violation taking place.
-The player who delivered the stone played by mistake, redelivers it as the last stone for the team in that end. - (ii) should the infraction not be discovered until after the delivery of a subsequent stone, the end is replayed.
+The player who delivered the stone played by mistake, redelivers it as the last stone for the team in that end. - (ii) should the infraction not be discovered until after the delivery of a subsequent stone, the end is replayed. - (l) If the wrong team delivers the first stone of an end: - (i) if the error is discovered after only the first stone has been delivered, the end shall be replayed. - (ii) if the error is discovered after the 2nd stone of the end has been delivered, play continues as if the error had not occurred.